Tag: cost-of-living

 Abstract This paper uses the Health and Retirement Study to explore how local cost-of-living affects Social Security replacement rates and household behavior.
 In theory, labor markets with high cost-of-living also offer more compensation.
 If this compensating differential is paid in wages, rather than benefits, it reduces the share of earnings replaced by Social Security due to t…

-Highly likely that benefits will increase by more than 9 percent.
 The time has come to speculate about Social Security’s cost-of-living adjustment (COLA) for 2023.
 Automatic indexing of benefits to keep up with rising prices is a wonderful feature of our Social Security program.
 Since the COLA first affects benefits paid after Jan.
-1, Socia…
+1, Social Security needs to have figures available before the end of 2022…